 Sun Care Guide For The Ultimate UV Protection

 Sun care is no longer just about avoiding sunburn.
-In 2026, dermatologists around the world agree on one thing: sun protection is the foundation of all skincare.
+Dermatologists around the world agree on one thing: sun protection is the foundation of all skincare.
 No matter how expensive your serums are or how consistent your routine is, without daily sun protection, your skin is constantly fighting a losing battle.

 Ultraviolet (UV) radiation is responsible for up to 90% of visible skin aging, including wrinkles, fine lines, dark spots, loss of elasticity, and uneven texture.
 It is also the leading cause of skin cancer, pigmentation disorders, rosacea flare-ups, and chronic dehydration.
 And for countries with strong sun exposure like Pakistan, daily UV defense is not optional; it’s essential.

-Understanding Sun Damage in 2026: It’s More Than Just UV Rays
+Understanding Sun Damage: It’s More Than Just UV Rays

-Most people think only UVA and UVB rays damage the skin but 2026 research shows that visible light (blue light)and infrared radiation also play a major role in pigmentation and premature aging.
+Most people think only UVA and UVB rays damage the skin, but current research shows that visible light (blue light)and infrared radiation also play a major role in pigmentation and premature aging.

 The Three Main Types of Harmful Sun Radiation